 Though I could clearly see Tahaa from Bora Bora in the morning, it would take two flights plus a boat trip to get there.
 Such are the ‘challenges’ when island hopping in French Polynesia, where getting from one island to another is actually part of the fun.
 The connection from Tahiti was so turbulent, that even the Air Tahiti flight attendants could not serve the customary glass of fresh pineapple juice… ah well.
-Weather was ironically looking good upon landing, and I could clearly see the beautiful lagoon of Tahaa – with a clue in the aerial shot below of what’s to come later in this post… hint hint.
+The weather was ironically looking good upon landing, and I could clearly see the beautiful lagoon of Tahaa – with a clue in the aerial shot below of what’s to come later in this post… hint.

 The thing is that Tahaa shares the same lagoon with its bigger sister Raiatea, and the airport is actually in Raiatea (we’ll be heading there next time).
 So I actually needed to catch a boat across the lagoon and land in Tahaa.
-It was a Sunday, and Sundays are not the best days to do heavy duty traveling in the South Pacific.
+It was a Sunday, and Sundays are not the best days to do heavy-duty traveling in the South Pacific.
 In the morning, everyone’s at church and by afternoon everyone’s either stuffed with food or drinking heavily by the beach.
-To further add to this challenge, as soon as I got to the pier for the three hour wait for the boat, the skies opened up with a thunderous pour.
+To further add to this challenge, as soon as I got to the pier for the three-hour wait for the boat, the skies opened up with a thunderous pour.

 Finally, when the tiny boat arrived, I rushed on board along with a few locals heading home after doing some shopping on the ‘big island’.
 It was pissing rain and I had the last seat outside, but happy enough just to have made it to Tahaa after this long journey.
 I was picked up at the pier by my host, and as we drove to the other side of the island, I got my first glimpses of the wild island of Tahaa: massive mountains, tiny villages and a whole lot of trees.